 |(Courtesy of Les Adams)

-Jack Randall is on the piano and behind him from L-to-R are Frank Hagney, unidentified player (black hat), Oscar Gahan, Chick Hannan, unidentified blonde saloon gal, Archie Ricks, and an unidentifed tall galoot in a scene from RIDERS OF THE DAWN (Monogram, 1937), Randall's first starring oater.
+Jack Randall is on the piano and behind him from L-to-R are Frank Hagney, unidentified player (black hat), Oscar Gahan, Chick Hannan/Hannon, unidentified blonde saloon gal, Archie Ricks, and an unidentifed tall galoot in a scene from RIDERS OF THE DAWN (Monogram, 1937), Randall's first starring oater.
 Hagney was a henchman working for Warner Richmond.
-The blonde actress doesn't appear to Peggy Keys, who was the heroine in this western.
+The blonde isn't Peggy Keys, who was the heroine in this western - the saloon gal may be Ella McKenzie.

 (Courtesy of Les Adams)